Monday`s at typesofchicken.com are reserved for our weekly Pros & Cons articles concerning a particular chicken breed.

 3. What color do Wyandotte Chickens have?

-One of the most favorite types among chicken keepers is Golden Laced Wyandotte chicken.
-They tend to be great as a pet, so if you have kids this breed will definitely be your best friend.
+One of the favorite types among chicken keepers is the Golden-Laced Wyandotte chicken.
+They tend to be great as pets, so if you have kids, this breed will definitely be your best friend.

-Also, Golden Laced Wyandotte chicken is a dual-purpose breed, which can lay around 220 eggs per year and they will provide you with amazing chicken meat.
+Also, Golden Laced Wyandotte chickens are a dual-purpose breed that can lay around 220 eggs per year and provide you with amazing chicken meat.

-Golden Laced Wyandotte hens are really great mothers, they took care of their chicks a lot!
+Golden Laced Wyandotte hens are really great mothers, they take care of their chicks a lot!

 Cons:

-This can be a bad thing because of extremely active means that they will be also flighty and can be bullies.
+This can be a bad thing because being extremely active means that they will also be flighty and can be bullies.

 Some chicken keepers say that only their Wyandotte chickens disturbed the pecking order.